-- Cases may be recruited from a number of sources; they may be recruited from a hospital, clinic, or may be population bases. - Population based case control studies are generally more expensive and difficult to conduct - Selection of cases - CCS may use incident or prevalent cases. - Incident cases: comprise cases newly diagnosed during a defined time period. - The use of incident cases is considered as preferential, as the recall of past exposure(s) may be more accurate among newly diagnosed cases.
-In addition, - the temporal sequence of exposure and disease is easier to assess among incident cases.
+- Incident cases comprise cases newly diagnosed during a defined time period. - The incident cases is considered as favored, - as the recall of past exposure(s) may be more accurate among newly diagnosed cases.
+In addition, - > the temporal (time-based) sequence of exposure and disease is easier to assess among incident cases.